August 14th, 2014

 If I wasn’t at fault for the damage do I have to pay my deductible?

 Yes.
 The boat insurance deductible is payable regardless of fault.
 This even applies if your boat is moored in its slip and is hit by another boat.
 When fault is clear-cut your insurance company may try to recover the repair costs from insurance company of the boat that is at fault.
 If they are successful you are reimbursed on a pro rata basis.
 That means if they recover 50% of the repair costs you are entitled to 50% of your deductible in return.

 How is the deductible applied?

-The policy will state the deductible is applied to each separate occurence.
+The policy will state the deductible is applied to each separate occurrence.
 This is misinterpreted by some to mean it applies to each peril or the voyage itself.
-For example, if you damage the hull when winds blows you onto the dock that is one occurence.
-On the return trip home the same wind then tears your sail to peices.
-Both losses were caused by the wind (an insured peril) on the same trip but two deductible would be charged because they are two separate occurences.
+For example, if you damage the hull when winds blows you onto the dock that is one occurrence.
+On the return trip home the same wind then tears your sail to pieces.
+Both losses were caused by the wind (an insured peril) on the same trip but two deductible would be charged because they are two separate occurrences.

 What is a Disappearing Deductible?

 This is an incentive program offered by some insurance companies that rewards claim free history.
 The company has a formula whereby the deductible is decreased by a % each year you are claim free.
 The most common is a 10% reduction per year to a maximum of 50%.
 Once you have a claim the reduced deductible is paid and then it resets back to the full deductible.
 The 10 % discount is applied on the next renewal and so on.